 - 41.2.1 At the instant of delivery, there may not be more than 5 fielders on the leg side. - 41.2.2 In addition to the restriction contained in clause 41.2.1 above, further fielding restrictions shall apply to certain overs in each innings.
-The nature of such fielding restrictions and the overs during which they shall apply (hereinafter referred to as the Powerplay Overs) are set out in the following paragraphs.

-41.2.3 The following fielding restrictions shall apply:

-a) Two semi-circles shall be drawn on the field of play.
+The nature of such fielding restrictions and the overs during which they shall apply are set out in the following paragraphs. - a.
+Subject to 41.2.3 below these additional fielding restrictions shall apply to the first 6 overs of each innings (Fielding Restriction Overs) - b.
+Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 25.15 yards (23 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field.
 (Refer attached appendix 5).
 The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.

-During the first block of Powerplay Overs (as set out below), only two fieldsmen shall be permitted outside this fielding restriction area at the instant of delivery.
+During the Fielding Restriction Overs (as set out below), only two fielders shall be permitted outside this fielding restriction area at the instant of delivery.